Cyclonecode/mysql-notification/README.md

 # Running

+For production mode you first need to build:

+    npm run build

 Start the server with the default settings:

     npm run dev

-To build and run the application in production using pm2:
+To run the application in production using pm2:

     npm run start

+To run the application using typescript:

+    npm run start-ts

 - Notice, that the `index.html` will be created if it does not yet exists.
 - Go to address **http://localhost/<install_dir>/index.html** in your browser and start receiving notifications from your database.